-This group focuses on Artistic Research as a new approach to tackling research questions and it aims at promoting the exchange of ideas between artists and scholars from a wide range of fields and disciplines.
+The Artistic Research Research Group focuses on Artistic Research as an approach to tackling research questions.
+It aims at promoting the exchange of ideas between artists and scholars from a wide range of fields and disciplines.
 As a discipline itself, Artistic Research develops a discursive form of communicating research results in parallel with a non-discursive, artistic practice.
 This enables researchers/makers coming from fine arts, design, dance, film, performance art, theatre and music to share and compare processes of production, methodologies and results with the scientific community, while working as practicing autonomous artists.
 It allows autonomous artists to delve deeper into scientific disciplines their work is already concerned with.
-Furthermore, Artistic Research contributes to existing scientific disciplines by its double character of discursive/non-discursive processes and outputs, while at the same time presenting work within the context of existing art institutions.
+Furthermore, Artistic Research contributes to existing scientific disciplines by way of its discursive/non-discursive processes and outputs, while at the same time presenting work within the context of existing art institutions.
 The outcomes of artistic research actively contribute to bridging the gap between science and art, and strive to make its body of knowledge visible in a societal context.
-By bringing academia and the art world together, artistic forms of research change the social status of both and introduce a potential array of practice-oriented methodologies that challenge institutionalized forms of knowledge production.
+Bringing together academia and the art world, artistic forms of research change the social status of both and introduce a potential array of practice-oriented methodologies that challenge institutionalized forms of knowledge production.

-We will be organizing a series of five seminars between October 2017 and June 2018 to promote the exchange of ideas and experiences among artistic researchers and others interested in the field, and during which members of the group will present their research and receive feedback from their peers.
-One or two artistic researchers who have recently completed their PhD's will be invited to share their process with the participants of the seminars.
-The participants include PhD Candidates but also those who have already completed their PhD's but would like to keep discussing their artistic research within a community of like-minded artists/scholars.
-Those interested in maybe pursuing such an academic study are also welcome to join as well as Research Master students who wish to attain first-hand knowledge about the discipline.
+A series of five seminars will be organized to promote the exchange of ideas and experiences among artistic researchers and those interested in the field, during the seminars members of the group will present their research and receive feedback from their peers.
+One or two artistic researchers who have recently completed their PhDs will be invited to share their process with the participants of the seminars.
+The participants include PhD Candidates, but also those who have already completed their PhDs and would like to keep discussing their artistic research within a community of like-minded artists/scholars.
+Those interested in maybe pursuing such an academic study are also welcome to join, including Research Master students who wish to attain first-hand knowledge about the discipline.